Dre Campbell Farm

 12. Cueva

-Cueva is an OMRI-listed broad-spectrum fungicide that you can use to help fix leaf curl.
+Cueva is an OMRI-listed broad-spectrum fungicide that you can also use to help fix leaf curl.
 Moreover, it’s an eco-friendly option that’s safe for both you and your plants.

 Use this copper-based spray as a control remedy to keep leaves from curling.